Vector Symbolic Finite State Machines in Attractor Neural Networks: Methods

 where we have used the Heaviside step function $\heavi(\cdot)$ defined by

-to create a multiplicative mask $\heavi(\vec{b})$, setting to 0 all dimensions where $b_i = -1$.
-In the second line, we have split the summation over all dimensions into summations over dimensions where $b_i = 1$ and $-1$ respectively.
-The final similarity of $\frac{1}{2}$ is a consequence of approximately half of all values in a any vector being +1 (\mbox{Equation \ref{eqn:probX_half}}).
+to create a multiplicative mask $\heavi(\vec{b})$, setting to 0 all components where $b_i = -1$.
+In the second line, we have split the summation over all components into summations over components where $b_i = 1$ and $-1$ respectively.
+The final similarity of $\frac{1}{2}$ is a consequence of approximately half of all values in a any hypervector being $+1$ (\mbox{Equation \ref{eqn:probX_half}}).

-We choose this as a mechanism for recovering similarity, rather than simply applying another Hadamard multiplication $\vec{b}\, \had $, as it is an operation that can easily and robustly be realised in a neural attractor network with asynchronous updates, as discussed later.